 All are written with the explicit expectation that this will be peer-led by parent carers who will model all activities and share their own child’s stories, so the context is always ‘our child, our expectations or concerns’ not ‘your child, your expectations or concerns.’
 This has proved to be a fundamental of this programme and a key to its success.

-Click on the links below to access the resources
+Click here to access the resources

 - Appointment or Disappointment? - a group information sharing exercise to identify top tips when going with your child to an appointment with any health professional